wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/4-different-account-types.md

 This unit will cover the different account types that are used within the Microsoft identity platform.
 You'll also learn about the differences and relationships between applications and service principals.

-Developers that leverage the Microsoft identity platform within custom apps begin with registering an application in Azure AD.
+Developers that use the Microsoft identity platform within custom apps begin with registering an application in Azure AD.
 It doesn’t matter if the app runs on a mobile device or in the cloud.
-If the runs in the cloud, it doesn't matter which cloud provider hosts it.
+If it runs in the cloud, it doesn't matter which cloud provider hosts it.
 The app can even be a PowerShell script.
 The Azure AD application is the control point for how you access the identity and the information it protects.

-You as the developer have a number of choices to make and the choices you make are driven by the requirements for your application.
+You as the developer have many choices to make and the choices you make are driven by the requirements for your application.
 Developers have to decide:

 - how will customers get the app
 - should the app do work on behalf of a user, or as the app itself